akhirdekar/ece-160/README.md

 If solvable, the program will output a printed maze with the path traced out (using a dot).
 If unsolvable, the program will output a message indicating that the maze is impossible to solve and to enter another maze.

-Upon compiling, the program will prompt the user to enter a (1) to solve a maze or (2) to generate a random maze.
+Upon compiling, the program will prompt the user to enter (1) to solve a maze or (2) to generate a random maze.
-After hitting 1, you the user will be prompted to enter the maze dimensions.
-The maze must be at least 3x3. e.g. (15 rows x 15 columns)
+If the user selects (1), they will then be prompted to enter the maze dimensions.
+The maze must be at least 3x3. e.g. (3 rows x 3 columns)
-15
-15
+3
+3

 Next, the user will be asked to input their own maze.
 This part can be quite tedious, so we've **attached a separate README.md** file called **MAZEINPUT.MD** in this repository with premade mazes for you to copy and paste to try out yourself.